EvotecIT/PSWriteExcel/README.md

 # PSWriteExcel - PowerShell Module

+**New version of this module will be developed under [PSWriteOffice](https://github.com/EvotecIT/PSWriteOffi) project.**
+***This module will no longer be developed!*** It has been replaced by [PSWriteOffice](https://github.com/EvotecIT/PSWriteOffice) project which will be combination of Word, Excel and in future PowerPoint features.
+No new features, fixes will be added, but it will continue to work.

+***

+## What is PSWriteExcel?

 [PSWriteExcel](https://evotec.xyz/hub/scripts/pswriteexcel-powershell-module/) is very basic (at the moment) PowerShell module to create Microsoft Excel workbooks without Microsoft Excel installed.
 It's main purpose is to support/create [Excel for PSWinDocumentation](https://evotec.xyz/hub/scripts/pswindocumentation-powershell-module/) project.
 Depending on requirements of this project (and maybe few others) it may evolve or cover more feature sets.
 After some basic testing it seems to work fine on **Windows** and **Linux** and **MacOS**.

 More information can be found on dedicated page for [PSWriteExcel](https://evotec.xyz/hub/scripts/pswriteexcel-powershell-module/) module.